 - The vasectomy procedure does not guarantee that you will be sterile.
 There will still be active sperm present in the vas deferens for up to three months after the vasectomy.
 This is why it is advisable during this period to resort to safe sex.
 It is necessary to do semen analysis 3 months after the surgery to be sure that there are no more traces of sperm in the semen.
 Only then will you know if you are sterile.

 Make an appointment

-Do not hesitate to make an appointment with our specialist at UnionMD who will meet your expectations at complete discretion.
+Do not hesitate to make an appointment with our general doctor at UnionMD who will meet your expectations at complete discretion.
 We are here to help you at 514 400 3291.